 There are a few ways for families to make their drinking water safe for drinking and washing vegetables.

 Boiling is the safest method, and should be used if any member of the family has diarrhoea.
-It is simple: bring water to a boil.
+It is simple: boil water for one minute.
 When the water cools, keep it in clean containers used only for drinking water.
 Keep these containers free from dust, and close them tightly after filling them.
 The cover should not touch the water.
 To be sure the containers are clean, you can rinse them with some of the boiled water, and pour it away before filling with the rest of the boiled water.

 Boiling water takes fuel, but there are other ways to improve the quality of the water.
 Here are three simple ones.

-One method is to filter water.
-Water can be filtered through six or eight layers of clean fine cloth, like an old longyi.
+• Water can be filtered through six or eight layers of clean fine cloth, like an old longyi.
 One layer of cloth or a plastic screen will remove only large organisms.
 Most micro-organisms are so small that they will pass through the cloth or screen, but six fine layers catch most of the micro-organisms.